The Cause and Consequence of Human Trafficking: Human Rights Violations

-Global Alliance Against Trafficking is an alliance of 80 non-governmental organizations in Africa, Asia, Europe, Latin America & the Carribean (LAC) and North America.
-As systems thinkers, GAATW links trafficking with gender, migration, and labour frameworks.
-They engage in advocacy, research and communications based on their rotational three year strategic thematic directions.
+Global Alliance Against Traffic in Women is an alliance of 80 non-governmental organizations in Africa, Asia, Europe, Latin America & the Caribbean (LAC), and North America.
+As systems thinkers, GAATW links trafficking with gender, migration, and labor frameworks.
+They engage in advocacy, research, and communications based on their rotational three-year strategic thematic directions.

 International Justice Mission (IJM)

 International Justice Mission boasts of being the largest anti-slavery organization in the world.
-They work to set slaves free, incarcerate traffickers and to stop slave trading forever.
-They also address land theft, sex trafficking, police abuse of power, citizenship rights abuse, sexual violence against children and labor trafficking.
+They work to set slaves free, incarcerate traffickers, and stop slave trading forever.
+They also address land theft, sex trafficking, police abuse of power, citizenship rights abuse, sexual violence against children, and labor trafficking.

 La Strada International

-La Strada International (LSI) operates from a human rights perspective among eight member stats in Belarus, Bulgaria, the Czech Republic, Macedonia, Moldova, the Netherlands, Poland and the Ukraine.
+La Strada International (LSI) operates from a human rights perspective among eight member states in Belarus, Bulgaria, the Czech Republic, Macedonia, Moldova, the Netherlands, Poland, and Ukraine.
 This European organization adopts a collaborative approach to service delivery that asserts that trafficked persons are in control of their agency and not passive actors in need of instructions and rescue.